-Dr. Doug Myhre, associate dean of the Cumming School of Medicine's Distributed Learning and Rural Initiatives, has designed and implemented a number of rural-based medical education programs.
+Dr. Doug Myhre, MD, associate dean of the Cumming School of Medicine's Distributed Learning and Rural Initiatives, has designed and implemented a number of rural-based medical education programs.
 In addition to his academic duties, he is involved in clinical care, spending half his time seeing patients.
-View Doug's publications
+Read more about Doug

 Dr. Emma Read joined the University of Calgary in 2007 as a clinical instructor in large animal surgery.
 As chair of the Clinical Skills Program, she led the development of this multi-instructor, multi-species hands-on training program.
 Read also served as the associate dean (academic) from 2015-2017, during which time she helped further develop the curriculum and assessment practices, and worked to standardize oversight and management of the Distributed Veterinary Teaching Hospital.
 Her research interests and scholarly activities are in assessment, simulation design and use, as well as clinical skills teaching and learning.
-View Emma's publications
+Read more about Emma

-Rachael Crowder, PhD, joined the Faculty of Social Work, Southern Alberta Region (Lethbridge) as an assistant professor in 2009.
+Dr. Rachael Crowder, PhD, joined the Faculty of Social Work, Southern Alberta Region (Lethbridge) as an assistant professor in 2009.
 She is a registered social worker with decades of experience from grass-roots feminist practice with women who have experienced violence, including community organizing with sex workers.
 She is a meditation teacher and facilitates Mindfulness Based Stress Reduction (MBSR), Mindfulness Based Cognitive Therapy (MBCT) and professional development training in mindfulness through the Faculty’s Centre for Professional Development.
-View Rachael's publications
+Read more about Rachael

-Tom O’Neill, PhD, is associate professor of Industrial and Organizational Psychology at the University of Calgary.
+Dr. Tom O’Neill, PhD, is associate professor of Industrial and Organizational Psychology at the University of Calgary.
 He is a leading expert in the areas of assessment, team dynamics, distributed teams, conflict management, personality, and flexible work.
 He is director of the Individual and Team Performance Lab and the Virtual Team Performance, Innovation, and Collaboration Lab.
-View Tom's publications
+Read more about Tom